seriousManual/weightedrand/README.md

 todos.set(rubbish, 0.1)
 todos.set(procrastinate, 0.7)

-var result = weightedrand(todos) //with a propability of nearly 70% the result would be the procrastinate object
+var result = weightedrand(todos)

+console.log(result) //with a propability of nearly 70% the result would be the procrastinate object
 ````

 Note that the result will be the exact same entry that has been provided in the weights map as a value.